julianmak/NEMO-related/docs/compilation_notes/nemo37.rst

 This checks out version 8666 (NEMO 3.7/4.0) and dumps it into a folder called ``nemo3.7-8666`` (change the target path to whatever you like).
 A similar procedure to specify compilers and where XIOS lives needs to be done for NEMO.
-Again, because I of the compilers I am using:
+Again, because of the compilers I am using:

 .. code-block :: bash